oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 Four new type options were introduced to support inheritance in information models:

 - `abstract`: a type definition with this option is only usable as a base type that other types can extend or restrict.
 Abstract types are never instantiated in serialized data.
-- `restricts`: this option is used when defining a type that is a subset of the type that it references.
+- `restricts`: this option is used when defining a type that is a subset of the type that it references; it enables removing optional fields from the referenced type (required fields cannot be removed).
-- `extends`: this option is used when defining a type that is a superset of the type that it references.
+- `extends`: this option is used when defining a type that is a superset of the type that it references; it enables adding new non-conflicting fields to a subtype but cannot redefine existing fields from the referenced type.
 - `final`: this option is used to designate a type that cannot be referenced to create a subtype.

+The `extends` and `restricts` options are complementary: if B `extends` A then every instance of A MUST be an instance of B.  If B `restricts` A then every instance of B MUST be an instance of A.

+### C.2.5 -- Format and Validation Options Changes

+The following changes were made to format and validation options:

+- `/d#` was added as an option for the time-oriented format options (i.e., `date-time`, `date`, `time`, `duration`) to allow for sub-second precision for the time aspect.
+- `i<n>` replaces the `i8`, `i16`, `i32` format options to provide greater flexibility in specifying signed integer types; the permissable values are between -2^(n-1) and 2^(n-1)-1.
+- `d<n>` applies a decimal integer scale factor of 10^n: value has n digits after decimal point, n > 0.

-### C.2.5 -- General Changes
+### C.2.6 -- General Changes

 The following general changes were made: